What is a Blanket Purchase Order?

 To use a BPO, suppliers must be:

-You can determine whether or not a supplier meets the criteria by using the Supplier Search Procurement Desktop Report (PDR).
-The report allows you to search by the supplier name, starting letter of the supplier name or six-digit supplier (vendor) number.
+You can determine whether or not a supplier meets the criteria by using the Supplier Search report (B.I.
+Portal).
+The report allows you to search by the supplier name, keyword, or six-digit supplier (vendor) number.

 - Check the How to Buy page for guidance on planning your purchase.

 - Ensure that you have chosen the correct supplier, before submitting a BPO for approval.

 - For a catalog supplier, you should first attempt to use the supplier's catalog before resorting to creating a BPO.

 - Do not use Internet Explorer to create a BPO.
 We strongly recommend that you use Mozilla Firefox or Google Chrome.

 - Ensure accuracy of contract periods, budgets, account codes, dollar amounts, part numbers, etc.